 Residency equivalency: Although the Ireland Residency replaces one on-campus residency*, students are currently still encouraged (but not required) to attend the subsequent summer residency, with tuition waived, paying only for room and board; if attending the summer on-campus residency, full participation is expected.

-Estimated costs beyond tuition: This amount includes flight, lodging, events, and most transit costs (e.g. ferry tickets).
-Meals & miscellany are not included here—estimates are $250 for meals, $100 for misc; amounts vary according to individual preferences.
+Estimated costs beyond tuition: This amount includes lodging, events, and most transit costs (e.g. ferry and train tickets).
+Flight, meals & miscellany are not included here—estimates are $1100 for flight, $250 for meals, $100 for misc; amounts vary according to individual preferences.

 Costs lower the larger the group: